Liverpool vs Manchester City player ratings: Marks out of 10 - Video

 [ VIDEO: Premier League highlights ]

-A draw was probably a fair result in a pulsating clash at Anfield.
+A draw was probably a fair result in a pulsating clash at Anfield, as the action matched the incredible atmosphere.

 Here are a look at the Liverpool vs Manchester City player ratings in full, as we dish out marks out of 10 for every player.